Is it about the bunny?

 - Sightings: There aren't many of those Lynchian new-yet-familiar faces in this episode, but a couple can be spotted at the Silver Mustang.
 Josh McDermitt, who pops up briefly to marvel at Cooper's first mega-jackpot, is best known as loquacious weirdo Gene on The Walking Dead.
 The casino's cashier, meanwhile, is played by prolific television and film actress Meg Foster, whose most enduring credit was arguably in John Carpenter's cult sci-fi horror satire They Live.

 - When he vanishes into the Lodge, Dougie wears a jade or turquoise ring that is a crucial MacGuffin in the Twin Peaks mythos.
-This ring (or at least one identical to it) was once worn by Teresa Banks, a waitress and sex worker murdered by Leland-as-BOB roughly a year before he slew Laura Palmer.
+This ring (or at least one identical to it) was once worn by Teresa Banks, a waitress and sex worker murdered by Leland Palmer roughly a year before he slew his daughter Laura.
 The item was previously treated as a vital “missing clue” in Twin Peaks: Fire Walk with Me.
 (Hawk, it should be remembered, is also looking for a piece of evidence that is missing.)
 Dougie’s limp “tingly” arm echoes a detail reported to the investigating FBI agents by one of Teresa’s co-workers: Three days prior to her disappearance and death, Teresa had complained that her arm had gone numb.
-The green ring has appeared in numerous places throughout the Twin Peaks universe, including the Black Lodge, which is where it ends up after Dougie is disintegrated / transformed.
+The green ring has appeared in numerous places throughout the Twin Peaks universe, including the Black Lodge, which is where it ends up after Dougie is disintegrated or transformed.
 The symbol on the ring, which is intended to evoke an owl, appeared in a more stylized form in the previous episode, on a playing card that Mr. C showed poor Darya before murdering her.

 - That huge diamond-shaped green keychain from the Great Northern Hotel is reminiscent of a red version used at The Shining’s Overlook Hotel, another malevolent otherworld that seems to exist outside time and space.